crazysloth645/dev/README.md

 - Favorite is a boolean variable that toggles between true and false

 ### How Data is Passed Down Through Components
 - User interfacts with each BakeryItem's favorite button.
 When the button is clicked, a method is called to update the arrays and variables which in turn updates what is displayed in the cart.
+Each favorited item appears in the cart when its favorite button is clicked, and removed from the cart when the favorite button is unclicked.
 - When the user interacts with the right panel, each radio button calls a method with a particular prop, filtering between the bakeryItems and changing the display accordingly.

 ### How the User Triggers State Changes